 Explores processes that form and shape the earth.
-The processes comprise a series of integrated systems that interact to produce the earth's continents, oceans, atmosphere, and life.
+These processes comprise a series of integrated systems that interact to produce the earth's continents, oceans, atmosphere, and life.
+Lab included.
+Field trips may be required.
+This class may include students from multiple sections.
 (NS)